-When I look back on my own formative years as a movie-goer, Spielberg’s influence also looms large.
+When I look back on my own formative years as a movie-goer, Spielberg’s influence looms large.
 Whether as a writer, director or producer, the bearded mogul’s distinctive viewpoint was responsible for many of the definitive scenes that fuelled my love of film.
 Not least because he understood how to root the fantastical in the ordinariness of suburban adolescence.
 So in advance of Super 8’s imminent release, I wanted to take a look back at some of the moments that fostered a life-long belief in the power of movies.

 Red lilo yellow lilo